-Undergrounding Piedmont’s creeks permitted houses to be built, but it also caused long-term damage to the environment that’s visible today.
-These problems are well documented (cite), and include:
+Undergrounding Piedmont’s creeks meant that houses could be more easiliy built, but it also caused long-term damage to the environment that’s visible today.
+These problems include (need citations):

-• Creeks that aren’t permitted to flow naturally pick up urban pollutants more quickly (oil, metals, lawn chemicals) and send them directly into bays, estuaries, or lakes.
+• Creeks that aren’t permitted to flow naturally pick up urban pollutants more quickly (oil, metals, chemicals) and send them directly into downstream waters.
 Piedmont’s creeks are polluted (link to data)

-• Pipes and concrete channels raise water temperature, harming aquatic life downstream.
+• Pipes and unnatural channels raise water temperature, harming aquatic life.
 Piedmont’s creeks have unnaturally high temperatures (link to data)

 • Hard-lined channels move water faster, damaging land around the creeks and causing landslides and even flash-floods downstream (link to photos)

-• Underground creeks become biologically dead: no plants, insects, fish, amphibians, or birds that rely on riparian corridors.
+• Underground creeks become biologically dead: no plants, insects, fish, amphibians, or birds that would normally rely on these creek corridors.
 This is true of Piedmont’s creeks (link to data)

 • Tree loss along the creeks lessens natural cooling and shade, making neighborhoods hotter (“urban heat island” effect).